 - Major field of study

-- Dates of enrollment
+- Dates of enrollment and expected graduation date

 - Student's grade level and enrollment status (undergraduate and graduate and full/part-time)

 Directory information is typically used for verification for employment or other verification purposes.
 While FERPA allows for directory information to be released, it doesn't compel the release of information.
 The Registrar's Office reserves the right to refuse disclosure of directory information for requests that are deemed suspicious or frivolous.

 - In order to add or drop a class, the student must obtain an Add/Drop Form at the Registrar's Office.